-QIP: Since the SFR was first proposed in the PY 2021 proposed rule, several commenters requested that this measure account for situations for which the patient has elected not to have a fistula (patient choice/preference).
+QIP: Since the LTC was first proposed in the PY 2021 proposed rule, several commenters requested that this measure account for situations for which the patient has elected not to have a fistula (patient choice/preference).
 CMS also received comments about facilities possibly being doubly penalized if they have low fistula rates, and high catheter rates, and also do not get credit for grafts.
-Comments were also received on additional clinical risk adjustors and exclusions, including exhausting all other vascular access options.
+Comments were also received about adding clinical risk adjustment to LTC, and for additional exclusions.